Affiliate Programs for New Bloggers

 If you want to get a taste, check out her FREE course Google Analytics 101 – for Non-Techies!

 Impact Radius is an affiliate network with brands like Uber, UberEATS, and Target.
-I initially applied in October 2018 and was rejected.
+I initially applied and was rejected.
 When I asked them for the reason, they said it was due to low traffic.
 I’ve since reapplied and got approved.

 Through CJ Affiliates, I was rejected on Hotels.com and HelloFresh.
 When I asked them for a reason, I never heard back.
 I haven’t reapplied since.